 section.
 Minor modifications to a few other pages.

-bodies on this same page with an improved version where a bump map instead of a texture
+of these two bodies on this same page with an improved version where a bump map instead of

 - 25.03.1999: Added two renderings